 Depending on the topic of your blog, your attorney may also suggest additional preventive measures to protect you from media liabilities.

-Be very careful about images you use on your blog!
-Use only images that are royalty free and that you have specific written permission to use.
-Check the terms of service for any stock image site to make sure that images you choose are safe to use.
+Be very careful about the images you use on your blog!
+Use only images that are royalty-free and that you have specific written permission to use.
+Check the terms of service for any stock image site to make sure that the images you choose are safe to use.
 Even if you take your own photos, make sure you have property and model releases to use images of people, places, and property.

 © 2017 Heidi Thorne